Wouldn’t it be amazing to make money being nosey? Well – you can. So it’s time to put your natural curiosity to use.

-For example, if you find out the revenue a company is expecting to earn, this will allow some savvy business people to predict how profitable each store will be, and therefore the likelihood of a store remaining in its current location or moving elsewhere.
+For example, if you find out the revenue a company is expecting to earn, this will allow some savvy business people to predict how profitable each store will be.
+Therefore, they’ll know the likelihood of a store remaining in its current location or moving elsewhere.
 A few key pieces of information could be all that you need to guess at much of a competitor’s current or future game plan.

 How do you do it?

-Let’s invent a company – a fruit juice supplier.
+Let’s invent a company – a fruit juice supplier, for instance.
 It’s called JustPeachy.
-They have a competitor called OlymPicnics, and JustPeachy are thinking of turning to you, a competitive-intelligence researcher.
+They have a competitor called OlymPicnics.
+And JustPeachy are thinking of turning to you, a competitive-intelligence researcher.

-First up, you need to know what you are looking for.
+First up, you need to know what you’re looking for.
 If JustPeachy asks you to find out everything you can about every competitor in the world, this won’t be very helpful for either of you.
-Some things a client might want to know:
+For instance, your client might want to know:

-- What is the public’s honest opinion about JustPeachy’s own product?
+- What’s the public’s honest opinion about JustPeachy’s own product?